Minnesota Golden Gophers wrestling: History

+Wrestling began at the University of Minnesota in 1910, but the first formal dual meet was not until 1921, when coach Frank Gilman led the team to a victory over Wisconsin.

+J Robinson served as head coach for the team for thirty years, from 1986 to 2016.
+He led the Golden Gophers to three NCAA Division I national championships during his tenure, winning in 2001, 2002, and 2007.
+Robinson's tenure ended in 2016, when he was fired over his handling of a prescription drug scandal involving his wrestlers.
+Robinson's career record at Minnesota was 437-134-4.

+On January 26, 2017, three-time Golden Gopher All-American Brandon Eggum was named as the programs head coach.
+Eggum has been on the Minnesota wrestling coaching staff since the 2000–2001 season.

 Home meets

 Home meets are held in the 5,700-seat Maturi Pavilion in Minneapolis.
-When large crowds are expected, meets are held in Williams Arena, capacity 14,321.
+When large crowds are expected, meets are held in Williams Arena, which has a capacity of 14,625.
 This often happens for matches against archrivals Iowa and Oklahoma State.
 Several home matches each year are televised by the Big Ten Network.
 The school has also used Target Center in downtown Minneapolis for some matches.